 Migrant workers face many challenges in supply chains around the world.
 Watch the RBA Foundation's Journey of a Worker video below and read further down to learn how the Responsible Workplace and Recruitment Programs are making a difference.

-The RBA Foundation and ELEVATE will work together over a 24-month period to implement a solutions-oriented program, including publicly available education and information, focusing downstream to detect and address forced labor.
-The project will include additional upstream work, done in tandem, to develop the maturity of labor agents to meet ethical recruitment standards and better educate workers and factory management directly.
-Key to these efforts are the Responsible Workplace and Recruitment Programs.
+In 2018, the RBA Foundation and its implementing partner, ELEVATE, embarked on a program to transform the market for ethical business practices through a generous grant from the Walmart Foundation.
+They worked together over a 24-month period to implement a solutions-oriented program, including publicly available education and information, focusing downstream to detect and address forced labor.
+The project included additional upstream work, done in tandem, to develop the maturity of labor agents to meet ethical recruitment standards and better educate workers and factory management directly.
+Key to these efforts were the Responsible Workplace and Recruitment Programs.

-Building on the success of our Workplace of Choice pilot, the Responsible Workplace Program focuses on improving workers’ awareness of their labor rights, developing worker-management communication and amplifying workers’ voices to improve working conditions and mitigate issues that contribute to forced labor.
-Program elements include:
+Building on the success of our Workplace of Choice pilot, the Responsible Workplace Program focused on improving workers’ awareness of their labor rights, developing worker-management communication and amplifying workers’ voices to improve working conditions and mitigate issues that contribute to forced labor.
+Program elements included:

 - Worker-Management Communications